zalyoung/gitlab-handbook/content/handbook/security/product-security/application-security/supply-chain-security-for-dependencies.md

 - Are releases signed or cryptographically verifiable?
 - Are project maintainers using 2FA?
 - Do project maintainers use accounts registered to personal custom email domains?

+### Code Inspection

+- Review all library code for malicious or problematic content
+- For Gems or Node.js modules, inspect the distributed code, not the repository
+- Use services like diffend.io for Gems or app.renovatebot.com for Node.js modules
+- For vendored libraries, use standard code review tools

 ### Supply Chain Security Best Practices